Nicole-Lamb/reading-notes/Code-102/Revisions-Cloud.md

 ### Q: What is the command to send your changed files to Github?

-A: `git push` will send your commited changes (or snapshot) to GitHub.
+A: `git push` will send your committed changes (or snapshot) to GitHub.
 Once this is done, your branch should be up-to-date and identical in both locations - local (your computer) as well as remote (GitHub).